 You are unable to get married in Switzerland under the following circumstances:

 - If the person you wish to marry is already married or in civil registered partnership.

 - You are deemed to be a close relation of your fiancée, defined by your county (canton) of residence.

-- You are getting married or becoming partners in order to streamline the path to Swiss citizenship or residency.
+- You are getting married in order to streamline the path to Swiss citizenship or residency.

 Application for marriage in Switzerland